 There are a number of factors that might cause a cat to vomit, and a cat vomiting is often not a serious issue.
 However, if you notice your cat vomiting a number of times a day or even once a week, it’s safest to visit your veterinarian to discover what underlying conditions may be causing the vomiting.

 If you see signs that your cat might be vomiting frequently, then you must consult your vet for a proper diagnosis and course of treatment.
 Here’s what you should know about the symptoms, causes, and treatments of vomiting in cats.

 Vomiting in cats is a condition where a cat throws up the contents of their stomach.
 Along with the actual vomit, some of the other symptoms may include:

-- Evidence of dark blood in the vomit or stool (melena)
+- Presence of foreign objects in the vomit

 - Heat stroke